 With a telnet program, you can connect to the iServer using its IP address and TCP Port 2000.
-In Continuous mode (refer to Configuration:Sensors page Section 4.4.3.2), the telnet session will receive continuous data (temperature 1, temperature 2, and differential) from the iServer.
+In Continuous mode (refer to Configuration:Sensors page Section 4.4.3.2), the telnet session will receive continuous data (temperature and humidity) from the iServer.
 In Command mode, a command can be sent to query the iServer.